 Now that you know what coding decoding means, let’s explore some of the basic problems of this topic and how they can be solved.

 1. Suppose that a particular ‘TIGER’ is written as ‘QDFHS’.
 Find out how ‘FISH’ will be written in the same code.

 Explanation: To solve this coding-decoding question, you have to reverse the word and move each letter -1.
 The reverse order of FISH is HSIF, now subtract 1 from each alphabet of HSIF.
 The code for FISH is GRHE.

-Explanation: The simple trick to solve this question is- reverse the word and +1 to each letter.
-The alphabetically reverse of MOLTEN is NETLOM.
+Explanation: The simple trick to solve this question is- to reverse the word and +1 to each letter.
+The alphabetical reverse of MOLTEN is NETLOM.
 Now if we add 1 to each letter, the code for MOLTEN becomes OFUMPN.